Ghazal: Popularity

 The ghazal has historically been one of the most popular poetic forms across the Middle East and South Asia.
 Even into the modern era the ghazal has retained its extreme popularity among South Asian royalty and nobility, among whom its education and patronisation has traditionally found shelter, especially with several Indian rulers including several Indian Emperors being profound composers of ghazals.
 In the 19th century ghazals gained popularity in Germany with Goethe's translations, as well as with Spanish ghazal writers such as Federico García Lorca.
 Despite often being written in strong Urdu and rendered with classical Indian Ragas along with complex terminology most usually accessible to the upper classes, in South Asia ghazals are nonetheless popular among all ages.
 They are most popular in Turkey and South Asia, and readings or musical renditions of ghazals—such as at mehfils and mushairas—are well attended in these countries, even by the laity.
 Ghazals are popular in South Asian film music.
 The ragas to which ghazals are sung are usually chosen to be in consonance with their lyrical content.

+The ghazal's beauty goes beyond rich or poor, or where you come from.
+Whether it's spoken in fancy places or sung in everyday life, its powerful words touch deep inside, staying with us for a long time.

 Understanding the complex lyrics of traditional ghazals required education typically available only to the upper classes.
 The traditional classical rāgas in which the lyrics were rendered were also difficult to understand.
 The ghazal has undergone some simplification in recent years, in terms of words and phrasings, which helps it to reach a larger audience around the world.
 Modern shayars (poets) are also moving towards a less strict adherence to form and rules, using simpler language and words (sometimes even incorporating words from other languages, such as English - see Parveen Shakir), and moving away from a strictly male narrator.

 Most of the ghazals are now sung in styles that are not limited to khayāl, thumri, rāga, tāla and other classical and light classical genres.
 However, those forms of the ghazal are looked down on by purists of the Indian classical tradition.